thijsrijkers/lit/README.md

 Here’s how each optimization works:

 ### 🔍 Memory Tuning (`auto_memory_tune`)
-At runtime, Slimbox monitors container memory usage and automatically adjusts `cgroup` limits.
+At runtime, Lit monitors container memory usage and automatically adjusts `cgroup` limits.
 It starts with a safe allocation and can scale limits up/down based on behavior, preventing out-of-memory crashes or unused reservations.

 - Detects idle vs active memory patterns
 - Uses `memory.stat` and `memory.current` for profiling